hrispm/advanced-ads-visual-composer/readme.txt

 == Description ==

-This plugin combines the WPBakery Page Builder (formerly Visual Composer) and the [Advanced Ads](https://wordpress.org/plugins/advanced-ads/) ad management plugin in order to integrate ads into websites built with that page builder.
+This plugin combines the WPBakery Page Builder (formerly Visual Composer) and the [Advanced Ads](https://wordpress.org/plugins/advanced-ads/) ad management plugin in order to integrate ads and banners into websites built with that page builder.

 Please notice that _WPBakery Page Builder_ is [this plugin on codecanyon](https://codecanyon.net/item/visual-composer-page-builder-for-wordpress/242431), formerly called Visual Composer.